Frequently asked questions about our undergraduate chemistry courses

 Yes.
 Students on our BSc and MSci Chemistry and Molecular Physics programmes are taught by staff in the School of Chemistry and the School of Physics and Astronomy.

 Yes, we offer a number of scholarships and bursaries.
 There are prizes for students studying Chemistry and are offered by the School of Chemistr

 y, and bursaries are offered by the University

-Yes, your salary will depend on your placement and the company that you will be employed by.
-Please note that we cannont guarantee student placements since students will usually follow the application and selection proceedures of the companies that they are applying to.
+Yes and your salary will depend on your placement and employer.
+Please note that we cannot guarantee student placements since students will usually follow the application and selection procedures of the companies that they are applying to.
 Those students who do not gain a placement for their third year will join year three of MSci Chemistry (F101) or MSci Medicinal and Biological Chemistry (FC1R).